Back-end Engineering Articles

 In an image, we have something like this:

-As you can see, each class repeats the stroke and fill attributes.
-These attributes correspond to the line and fill with the Figure, so what can we do to not repeat the same attributes in all figures?
+As you can see each class is repeating the stroke and fill attributes.
+These attributes correspond to the line and fill of the figure, so what can we do to not repeat the same attributes in all figures?

-Here is where we can use the Inheritance in Ruby.
-We can create a parent class called "Figure" that will wrap all common methods in all figures.
-The syntax to say that we're going to inherit from another Class is: in the child class definition, you have to add the operator "<" followed by the name of the parent Class.
+Here is where we can use the inheritance in Ruby.
+We can create a parent class called “Figure” who will wrap all common methods in all figures.
+The syntax to say that we’re going to inherit (or extend) from another Class is: to the child class definition you have to add the operator “<” followed by the name of the parent Class.
 Example:

 class Figure